DirkJanJansen/Catering-Point_of_Sale/README.md

 So code and database follows then it's ready for publishing.
 Also a user manual will be provided.

-The target of the project is a cashregister for catering purposes, including tablemanagement for 100 seats, with buttons for 10 maingroups of producttypes and 5 subgroups with 18 choices, so 900 products in total.
+The target of the project is a cashregister for catering purposes as a open source project, including tablemanagement for 100 seats, with buttons for 10 maingroups of producttypes and 5 subgroups with 18 choices, so 900 products in total.
 Besides it's possible to scan barcodes for logon and products with barcode applied.